innovyze/Open-Source-Support/README.md

 Multiple scripts performing a similar task can be stored under the same folder.
 These should be appended with the suffix `_v?`, where `?` is an integer representing each variant.

-Exchange scripts will sometimes be packaged alongside an `exchange.bat` file.
-This encapsulates a set of commands that provide the `*.rb` script to the Exchange executable in a specific Workgroup Client version.
+Exchange scripts will sometimes be packaged alongside a standalone database and an `exchange.bat` file.
+The goal is allowing the script to be run off the shelf when the repo is cloned.

+The BAT file encapsulates a set of commands that provide the `*.rb` script to the Exchange executable in a specific Workgroup Client version.
 It allows a degree of customisation - see an example below:
 ```bat
 @ECHO OFF
 SET version=2021.1